xapax/security/local_file_inclusion.md

 Under the right circumstances you might be able to get a shell from a LFI

-### Log files
+### Log poising

 There are some requirements.
-We need to be able to read the apache2 log files, either the success.log or the error.log
+We need to be able to read log files.
+In this example we are going to poison the apache log file.
+You can use either the success.log or the error.log

 So once you have found a LFI vuln you have to inject php-code into the log file and then execute it.